SarahLee29/StoreMaster/README.md

 To test it, please run the following commands in sequence:

+    In root folder:

     python manage.py (this file seeds the database with testing data) or python setup.py (this file just create an empty database)

+    source store/Scripts/activate ('store' is the virtual environment name)

-    FLASK_APP=StoreMaster
+    export FLASK_APP=StoreMaster

     flask run

     if you run manage.py, please signup with the following info and then login:

     email: marry123@gmail.com

     name: anything you want

     ps: anything you want

 # Highlights